 They listen to the Puppy Party hits during the day, a computer playing sound effects at a low sound so they can hear things they would not hear on our quiet farm.
 Jack hammers, buses, loud conversations, emergency sirens, trains, 3 albums worth of every sound effect found in the city, including some zoo animal sounds.
 They are visited by the cats, sometimes scolded by the macaw and always spoiled by the senior dogs who act as babysitters when "mom" steps out for a break.

 As a general rule of thumb our puppies are wormed at 2, 4,and 6, weeks of age.
-At 8 weeks they are given a heartworm preventative called Interceptor Plus that also treats and prevents internal parasites for 30 days.
+When they reach the required weight they are given a heartworm preventative called Interceptor Plus that also treats and prevents internal parasites for 30 days.
 At 8 or 9 weeks of age they are given a 5 way multi vaccine.
 Before then they have mommy's immunity and vaccinating too soon can end up canceling out both the immunity passed on from mom, and the immunity that the vaccination was supposed to give.
 Puppies are given Frontline Plus to insure a flea free puppy.
 We STRONGLY suggest new owners talk to their DVM about continuing flea and heart worm monthly prevention on a year round basis.

 Our puppies are naturally weaned, that is we don't force a separation between mom and pups.
 Instead we insure there is always dry food available and in reach of puppies and mommy.
 Starting at about 3 weeks the puppies will curiously play and nibble with the food and as they grow nibble more than play.
 They are offered weaning formula mixed with a quality puppy food and some canned puppy food made into a mush in the evening and between 7 and 9 weeks they are fully weaned and ready to go to their new homes.
 By allowing natural weaning we insure the puppies have the best immunity and body development.
 It also allows the puppy to develop a normal give and take relationship with other dogs through their litter mates and mom.
 Puppies separated too early often develop aggression problems with other dogs.
 The extra time spent with mom and siblings pays off in the long run.

 We send the puppies home with enough dry kibble to allow you to switch the pup over to a feed of your choice without undue stress on the puppy.
+We use Diamond Natural large puppy dry food that we wet with water.
 You will also get a history of vaccination, worming etc so you and your DVM know what was given, when it was given, and how much was given.

 Now for a word about genetics.
 We go over and beyond what the AKC requires for health requirements of breedable dogs.
 While we insure Hips and Elbows are sound through the OFA and have our DVM check for health problems every year including checking their hearts.
 We also run a DNA panel on our breeding dogs through Opti Gen lab or Paw Prints lab both recognized DNA labs.They test for Degenerative Myelopathy, Ichthyosis, Progressive Retinal Atrophy,